utiso/dorkbot/README.md

 indexing:
   -i INDEXER, --indexer INDEXER
                         Indexer module to use
-  -o INDEXER_OPTION, --indexer-option INDEXER_OPTION
+  -o INDEXER_ARG, --indexer-arg INDEXER_ARG
-                        Pass an option to the indexer (can be used multiple times)
+                        Pass an argument to the indexer module (can be used multiple times)

 scanning:
   -s SCANNER, --scanner SCANNER
                         Scanner module to use
-  -p SCANNER_OPTION, --scanner-option SCANNER_OPTION
+  -p SCANNER_ARG, --scanner-arg SCANNER_ARG
-                        Pass an option to the scanner (can be used multiple times)
+                        Pass an argument to the scanner module (can be used multiple times)

 fingerprints:
   -f, --flush-fingerprints